alschmut/StructBuilderMacro/README.md

 Why did I create the macro?
 - I created the macro out of personal curiosity and the hope to be able to reduce repetitive code in my own projects
-- I am not using the macro in any real project yet, mostly because I don't know yet how to get the first enum case when the type is en enum.
-If anybody knows how, please reach out :)

 Will I continue developing the macro?
 - Depending on my own use cases, which I am/was trying to solve, I might continue developing the macro, **though, I do guarantee to keep the project up to date**